Cuddalore Port Junction railway station

-Cuddalore Junction (Code: CUPJ), is a junction station serving the City of Cuddalore.
+Cuddalore Junction (station code: CUPJ) is an NSG–5 category Indian railway station in Tiruchirappalli railway division of Southern Railway zone.
+It is a junction station serving the City of Cuddalore.
 The station is a part of the Trichy division of the Southern Railway zone and its official code is CUPJ.
 Its old name is Cuddalore Junction and the station code then was COT.